👋🏼 I'm an HCI researcher at the intersection of technology, behavior, and health.

 About Me

-I am currently a Ph.D. candidate studying health informatics at the School of Information, University of Michigan.
-Co-advised by Dr. Mark W. Newman and Dr. Pedja Klasnja, I study how mobile health (mHealth) technologies can help people build a healthy and positive relationship with health behaviors for sustainable behavior change.
+I am currently a Ph.D. candidate at the School of Information, University of Michigan.
+Co-advised by Dr. Mark W. Newman and Dr. Pedja Klasnja, I study how mobile health (mHealth) technologies can help people build healthy and long-lasting behavior change.

 Research Focus

-I study how mobile health (mHealth) technologies can support people in building healthy and sustainable relationships with behaviors like physical activity, especially among middle-aged and older adults.
-By integrating insights from behavioral psychology with human-centered design, my work aims to understand the underlying mechanisms that drive lasting change, such as intrinsic motivation, and create interventions that are both effective and adaptive to users' dynamic and personal needs.
-My goal is to bridge the fields of HCI and behavioral medicine, designing solutions that empower individuals to make lasting, meaningful changes in their everyday lives.
+I study how mobile health (mHealth) technologies can support people in building a healthy and sustainable relationships with health behaviors like physical activity, especially among middle-aged and older adults.
+By integrating insights from behavioral medicine and psychology with human-centered design, my work aims to understand the underlying mechanisms that drive lasting change (i.e., intrinsic motivation, values and identity) to design interventions that are both theory-driven and adaptive to users' dynamic and personal needs.
+My goal is to bridge the fields of Human-Computer Interaction (HCI) and behavioral medicine, designing solutions that empower individuals to make lasting, meaningful changes in their everyday lives.

 Keywords

-Human-centered Design (HCD), User Experience (UX), Long-term Behavior Change, Physical Activity, Intrinsic Motivation, Affective associations and Beliefs, Identity and Values, Personalized and Adaptive Interventions
+Human-centered Design (HCD), User Experience (UX), Long-term Behavior Change, Physical Activity, Intrinsic Motivation, Affective associations and Beliefs, Identities and Values, Personalized and Adaptive Interventions

 Related Fields

-mobile Health (mHealth), Human-computer Interaction (HCI), Behavioral Science and Psychology, Personal Health Informatics, Preventive Medicine, Digital Therapeutics (DTx)
+mobile Health (mHealth), Human-computer Interaction (HCI), Behavioral Science and Medicine, Personal Health Informatics, Preventive Medicine, Digital Therapeutics (DTx)

 Research Methods

-Needs Assessments and Interviews, Participatory Designs and Co-designs, Randomized Controlled Trials (RCTs), Factorial Designs, Just-in-time Adaptive Interventions (JITAIs), Micro-randomized Trials (MRT)
+Needs Assessments and Interviews, Participatory Designs and Co-designs, Micro-randomized Trials (MRT), Factorial Designs, Just-in-time Adaptive Interventions (JITAIs), Randomized Controlled Trials (RCTs)

 Selected Publications